hi-yeo/Stormwater-Management-Model/README.md

 ## Python Version

 This repository includes a Python rewrite of the simplified solver in `py_swmm/`.
-Each major C module now has a lightweight Python counterpart.
+Each remaining C source file has a small Python module with the same name so it is easy to see a one-to-one correspondence between the languages.
 Only kinematic wave routing is implemented and features such as snowmelt and water quality remain omitted.
 To run a small example:

 ```bash
 python -m py_swmm.example